Zurich to Interlaken: all travel options at a glance

 The 3 train routes from Zurich to Interlaken explained in detail

 The route via Olten, Bern, Thun and Spiez is the quickest way to travel between Zurich and Interlaken.
-There are several direct connections that take just under 2 hours.
+There are several direct connections.

 On the same route, there are also plenty of connections that require one or more changes of trains.
 That’s usually in Bern and/or Spiez.
-Overall, these options are about just as fast as the direct trains.
+They hardly take more time than the direct connections.

 Option 2: via Lucerne, Meiringen and Brienz

-A wonderful journey is the train ride via Lucerne, Meiringen, and Brienz.
-This option takes 2h45.
-The stretch Lucerne-Interlaken is run by the so-called Luzern-Interlaken Express.
+A wonderful alternative is the train ride via Lucerne, Meiringen, and Brienz.
+From Lucerne to Interlaken, you’ll travel in the so-called Luzern-Interlaken Express.
 This is the northern part of the famous GoldenPass route.

 Option 3: via Lucerne, Langnau in the Emmen Valley, Bern, Thun and Spiez

-If you don’t mind spending some more time on traveling, consider the scenic regional trains through the Emmen Valley (the “Emmental” in German).
-The journey Zurich-Interlaken will take 3h20 to 3h50.
-You’ll have to change trains at least twice: in Lucerne and in Bern.
+If you don’t mind spending more time on your transfer, consider the scenic regional trains through the Emmen Valley (the “Emmental” in German).

 Trains between Zurich Airport to Interlaken